Q. How do I sign up?

 Q. How long can participants work at my camp?

-A. The camp counselor J-1 Visa allows participants to work up to 4 months.
+A. The camp counselor J-1 Visa allows participants to work up to 4 months but no later than September 15th.
 When you hire staff through our placement program, our stipends are based on 63 days.
 If you would like your staff to work longer than 63 days, you will need to pay your participant $30 per day.
 Post-contracted work can be directly negotiated with staff.

 Q. What if I already have someone I want to hire?